 Why this works: Capsaicin is oil-soluble, so rubbing oil over it loosens the compound.

 3) Run your hands through your hair.
 A commenter (AL) shared that running your hands through your hair can work to soothe the burning sensation.
-Another commenter (Rivrey) has confirmed that this works!
+Other commenters (Rivrey & sherods) have also confirmed that this works!

 AL wrote: “my wife had this issue today, She tried all the suggested remedies, from baking soda, alcohol. milk. calamine lotion, and ice, and experiencing this agony since noontime .
 Out of desperation, she was just brushing up her hair with her both hands just to soothe the pain, she noticed the slowly diminishing, until she total felt no more burning pain in couple of hours.
 I can’t believed it works, but it did.
 Try it , Give us some feedback if it works for you.
 Gook luck !”